Exploring the twisted sector of $\mathbb{Z}_{L}$ orbifolds: Matching $\alpha'$-corrections to localisation: Introduction

 where the renormalised coupling $\lambda'$ is now defined as

 which is also twist dependent.
-In the above, the polygamma function $\psi^{(m)}(x)$ denotes the $m^{\text{th}}$ derivative of the $\Gamma$-function $\psi(x)\equiv\tfrac{d}{da}\log\Gamma(x)$, and $\gamma$ denotes the Euler-Mascheroni constant.
+In the above, the polygamma function $\psi^{(m)}(x)$ denotes the $m^{\text{th}}$ derivative of the $\Gamma$-function $\psi(x)\equiv\tfrac{\dd}{\dd x}\log\Gamma(x)$, and $\gamma$ denotes the Euler-Mascheroni constant.
 Crucially, \eqref{eq: Zl-case} is not displaying the universal $\zeta(3)$ factor of the 10d $(\alpha')^3$-term \eqref{eq: R4}.
 Only for the special values of $L=2,3,4,6$, the digamma functions may be expressed in terms of $\zeta(3)$, but this is a numerological artifact and not representative of the generic case.

 This departure from the $\zeta(3)$-scaling suggests that it is too naive to rely on the flat space Virasoro-Shapiro amplitude to generate the $\alpha'$-corrections.
 In fact, the appropriate string amplitudes generating corrections for twisted sector fields should themselves involve twisted sector vertex operators on the worldsheet.
 It is furthermore very plausible that a string amplitude involving twisted sector external states would similarly receive contributions from twisted sector states running in the virtual channels.
 Since the spectrum of twisted sectors has fractional mass-levels (see Appendix \ref{App: Spectrum} for details), the pole structure of such a twisted amplitude differs significantly from that of the usual Virasoro-Shapiro amplitude.
 In Section \ref{sec: 3}, we explicitly construct a sample NS-sector four-point amplitude involving two twisted and two untwisted massless states and evaluate its low-energy expansion.
 While the leading term gives the expected supergravity contribution, the first correction at order $(\alpha')^3$ indeed features the polygamma factors observed in \eqref{eq: Zl-case}, demonstrating an impressive matching between localisation and string theory.
+Our construction furthermore suggests that such polygamma factors are a universal feature of twisted sector amplitudes.

 In Section \ref{sec: 4}, we thus draw the conclusion that despite its success at the supergravity level, the resolution procedure outlined above is not immediately applicable at the level of higher-derivative corrections, where it neglects contributions from virtual twisted sector modes.
 This was not observed in the $\mathbb{Z}_2$ case \cite{Skrzypek:2023fkr}, due to the fact that $\psi^{(2)}(\tfrac{1}{2})=-14 \zeta(3)$ and the lack of knowledge about the explicit form of the supersymmetric completion of the $\mathcal{R}^4$-term \eqref{eq: R4}\,.
 We thus require a more complete survey of twisted string amplitudes and the resulting $\alpha'$-corrections to the 6d supergravity theory for a detailed comparison to the strong-coupling expansion of twisted observables in gauge theory.
 We plan to return to this challenge in future work.